marinasundstrom/todo-app/README.md

 # Todo App

-Reference project for Clean architecture with focus on Use Cases.
+Reference project for an application organized into a Vertical Slice Architecture (VSA) with focus on Featured and Use Cases.

+This project started out as an implementation of Clean Architecture (CA).

-Let's you quickly build an entreprise-ready web app with focus on Use Cases first.
+Let's you quickly build an enterprise-ready web app with focus on Use Cases first.

 To run this solution, Install .NET Tye and Docker.